evanarlian/kaggle-aimo2/README.md

 * Use chinese prompt as TTA.
 Can i use this chinese model as verifier model as well?
 We can do vice versa as well. https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/discussion/559418
 * Output parsing.
 Mismatching output is exactly the issue huggingface team deal with.
 Somehow we need to parse latex to symbollic math before final answer. https://github.com/huggingface/Math-Verify
 * We can use deepseek's reasoning to boost other model perf. https://x.com/skirano/status/1882819133043323359
-* grab the inference server code from kaggle to run locally.
-IMPORTANT! 🔥
 * find vllm params, min-p sounds super good tbh!
 * read last year winning solution. here is huikangs recap: https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/discussion/546772.
 Note that from last year solution, there are path without training at all
   * 3rd (https://www.kaggle.com/competitions/ai-mathematical-olympiad-prize/discussion/517206)